govau/content-guide/_accessibility-inclusivity/aboriginal-TSI.md

 Indigenous is the common term when referring to a business entity or business function

 {% include guide_example.liquid
-  title = "referencing a PDF"
-  content= "
+  title = "use of Indigenous word" content= "
 Indigenous Specialist Officer, Indigenous Services Branch.
 "